1 College Circle Geneseo, NY 14454

 Chem 216: Organic Chemistry Laboratory

 Laboratory practices in representative organic preparations and procedures.
-Prerequisites: /Corequisite: CHEM 211.
+Prerequisites: /Corequisite: CHEM 211 or CHEM 223.
 Offered every fall and spring

 Chem 300: Principles of Biochemistry

 A one-semester survey of the chemistry of living organisms.
 Topics studied include enzymes and enzyme kinetics, proteins, nucleic acids and protein synthesis, oxidative phosphorylation, photosynthesis, metabolism of carbohydrates, lipids, and nitrogen-containing compounds.
-Prerequisites: CHEM 213 and CHEM 216.
+Prerequisites: CHEM 213 or CHEM 224 and CHEM 216.
 Offered every spring

 Chem 315: Bioorganic Chemistry